monolyth-php/envy/README.md

 ```

 ## Custom feature: JSON support
-For any value that can be `json_decode`d, it's actual decoded value is used
+For any value that can be `json_decode`d, its actual decoded value is used
 instead.

 ## Custom feature: underscore object expansion